UChicagoWebDev/final_project_yvesshum/README.md

 30 points

 **DUE: Friday, March 18 by 5:30pm**
-(Due earlier, with more generous grading, for graduating students)
+(Due Thursday March 10, with more generous grading, for graduating students)

 ## THIS IS A DRAFT - SCOPE MAY BE SMALLER BUT WILL NOT BE BIGGER